xarvh/squarepants/NOTES/Syntax.md

 # do-notation

+### Version 1, no new syntax

     onOk = Result.onOk
-    blah blah blah >> onOk fn blahOutput: someotherline >> onOk fn otherThingy:
+    blah blah blah >> onOk blahOutput:
+    someotherline >> onOk otherThingy:
     doStuffWith blahOutput otherThingy

-  - Is not super clear
-  - It is not obvious that lower lines depend on higher lines
++ Uses known syntax
++ Reading is enough to figure out exactly what is happening
 - Forces the eyes to parse the end of the line to get the new variable name
-  + Uses known syntax

-  payload Result.do (tryToAccessPayload arg1 arg2)

-  on payload ?
-Result.from : (tryToAccessPayload arg1 arg2)
+- Doesn't look nice with multi-line statements
+- A lot more dense than normal declarations
+- Difficult to read at glance

+### Version 2: ad-hoc =? syntax

+    onOk =
+        Result.onOk

+    blahOutput =?
+        onOk << blah blah blah

+    otherThingy =?
+        newVariable = blah
+        someotherline newVariable
+            >> onOk

+    doStuffWith blahOutput otherThingy

++ More intuitive
++ Plays well with the rest of the style
+- Adds more syntax
+- More confusing to understand what is actually happening

+    functionArgument ?=
+        (something that gets the function as argument)

+    functionBody

 # Use `:` instead of `then` in if statements